ayatokura/ai-openscale/cloud-interactive-setup.md

 ### Provide a set of sample data to your model
 {: #gs-samp}

 Before you configure your monitors, you can generate a scoring request against your model to test payload logging that the monitors can consume.
-In this section, you will provide sample data to Watson Studio in the form of a JSON file to generate a scoring request.
+In this section, you will provide sample data to {{site.data.keyword.
+DSX}} in the form of a JSON file to generate a scoring request.
 You'll repeat this again, later in the tutorial, to provide the actual data to the {{site.data.keyword.aios_short}} monitors.

 1. Download the [credit_payload_data.json](https://raw.githubusercontent.com/watson-developer-cloud/doc-tutorial-downloads/master/ai-openscale/credit_payload_data.json){: external} file.

-1. From the **Deployments** tab of your Watson Studio project, click the **credit-risk-deploy** link, click the **Test** tab, and select the JSON input icon.
+1. From the **Deployments** tab of your {{site.data.keyword.
+DSX}} project, click the **credit-risk-deploy** link, click the **Test** tab, and select the JSON input icon.

     ![JSON test](images/wos-json_test02.png)